This article is all about data.

 - 96% of US marketers surveyed plan to continue using Stories ads in the next 6 months

-And if this format is compared to the current, most popular format such as the Facebook and the Instagram feed, there is a viable prediction that sharing with Instagram stories will surpass sharing through Feed views sometime in the middle of 2019.
+And if this format is compared to the current, most popular format such as the Facebook and the Instagram feed, there is a viable prediction that sharing with Instagram stories will surpass sharing through Feed views.

 Well, let’s see if this strong number can really impact your usage of the stories and if you can get some of the results that this format is promising.